WaffleGnome/BattleFieldRemake/README.md

 ---------------------------------------------------------------------------
 ISSUES:
-- The safari version of the site has a hover/highlighting issue.
+- The safari version of the site has a hover/highlighting problem.
 - In github the sound tends to act up or just doesnt work.
 - Sometimes hovering acts a little twitchy.